shaikasheesh/MachineLearning/README.md

 In this folder there are examples related to Time series forcasting of Tesla stocks with the help of ARIMA and SARIMAX

 # BlackFriday EDA & Feature Engineering
-This file contains examples of how to perform EDA and do Feature Engineering
+This file contains examples of how to perform EDA and do Feature Engineering & Sample Model building using Random Forest Algorithm.
+Train & Test csv files are the data used for this